 Aswan tours will allow you to experience this marvelous city to the utmost.
 Visit the Unfinished Obelisk; the indescribable Philae Temple; the Monastery of St. Simeon, and so much more!
-The good news is, Aswan features in nearly all of our Egypt tour packages, and you will always have one of our Egyptologist guides by your side.
+The good news is, Aswan features in nearly all of our Egypt tour packages, and you will always have one of our Expert guides by your side.

 What to See on Aswan Tours?

 What is there to see and do on Aswan tours?
 Whether you are looking for Egypt budget tours or pricier Egypt luxury tours you can find plenty of activity in Aswan.
-Aswan is located south of Cairo and is actually perceived as a far quieter, smaller and more relaxed destination than other famous Egyptian cities.
-Like Cairo and Luxor.
+Aswan is located south of Cairo and is actually perceived as a far quieter, smaller and more relaxed destination than other famous Egyptian cities like Cairo and Luxor.

 The East Bank of the Nile

 When you look for guided Aswan tours, what are the top attractions that should be on your to-do list?
 You can best understand what is in Aswan by what area of the city you find yourself in.
 The Nubian Museum for example is found at the southern edge of the Aswan town district, often referred to as the East Bank section.

 This part of town is also where you can see the famous Unfinished Obelisk, an unfinished colossal stone creation, as well as Sehel Island which is famous for its jewelry.
 Elephantine Island has the temples of Khnum, Sati and Pepinakht-Heqaib as well as the nilometers, which are ancient measuring devices.

 The West Bank of the Nile